Beware of Blind Risk – What You Don’t Know Can Hurt You

 Mitigating Blind Risk

 I know overcoming these challenges isn’t easy.
 It takes a concerted effort involving standards, processes, technology, information management, and governance.
-But here are a few things to consider:
+But here are a few things to consider:- Ensure that there is a documented asset and process safety information management strategy in place

 - Adopt industry standards such as ISO 55000 and CFIHOS to reduce personal and company bias.